Flex DPT Program

 - Three clinical internships during the second half of the program deliver critical hands-on experience and patient management skills.
 These internships require the student’s full-time participation.*

-- The curriculum is identical to the full-time, campus-based DPT program but is delivered over 12 trimesters (4 years) instead of 8
+- The curriculum is identical to the residential, campus-based DPT program but is delivered over 12 trimesters (4 years) instead of 8

 - The Flex DPT program offers students the opportunity to tap into USAHS’s extensive, global network of DPT alumni and clinicians.